openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

     counter :=  00 00 00 01

 The value of `fixedInfo` MUST be set according to {{kem-fixed-info}}.

-The value of `customizationString` is the UTF-8 encoding of the string "KDF" and MUST be set to the following octet sequence:

-    customizationString := 4B 44 46

 ### Key generation procedure {#ecc-kyber-generation}